Schinzel/web-blocks/doc/cc.md

 IPageApiRoute remove?

 PageApi change to return raw html.
 Good idea.
-No success or future error message to display.
+No success or future error message to display

 Is observable block a good name?